mikeshyway/Network-Traffic-Analysis-with-Wireshark/README.md

 # 🕵️‍♂️ Network Traffic Analysis with Wireshark

 This project demonstrates practical **network traffic capture, protocol analysis, and troubleshooting** using Wireshark.
-It highlights my ability to **apply theory into practice**, investigate vulnerabilities, and present findings with evidence.
+It highlights our team's ability to **apply theory into practice**, investigate vulnerabilities, and present findings with evidence.

 ---